Things to Do in Peru – Where to Travel – Itinerary 8 Days

 ‘Peru, Cusco – Travel – Itinerary’

-Day 6 is your last day in Cusco, where you will visit all your favourite places once again – and maybe find a new local market to explore.
-Try some of the streets a little bit off the beaten path to have lunch together with local Peruvians.
+Day 6 is your last day in Cusco, where you will revisit all your favourite places – and perhaps find a new local market to explore.

-In the afternoon you will walk up to the other amazing Inca construction (besides Korikancha) in Cusco, Sacsayhuaman, overlooking the city.
-The walk may be a bit strenuous since the citadel is situated on a hilltop just outside Cusco.
-The huge Inca temple from the 13th century was originally dedicated to the sun and had the shape of a puma head, the puma being one of the symbolic animals in Inca mythology.
+In the afternoon, you will walk up to the other outstanding Inca construction (besides Korikancha) in Cusco, Sacsayhuaman, overlooking the city.
+The walk may be strenuous since the citadel is on a hilltop just outside Cusco.
+The massive Inca temple from the 13th century was originally dedicated to the sun and had the shape of a puma head, one of the symbolic animals in Inca mythology.

-While walking around between the ruins, you will also here note the amazingly sharp and precise stone cuts, allowing them to fit together as perfectly as glued to each other.
+While walking between the ruins, you will note the amazingly sharp and precise stone cuts, allowing them to fit together as perfectly as glued.

-If you still have a bit of energy left, you may also consider walking to Cristo Blanco, a large statue visible from most of Cusco – and located on the same side of the city as Sacsayhuaman.
-At least you will be able to view Cristo Blanco from many places around the city!
-The enourmous statue may well remind you of the Cristo Redentor in Rio de Janeiro!
+If you still have some energy left, you can consider walking to Cristo Blanco, a giant statue visible from most of Cusco – and on the same side of the city as Sacsayhuaman.
+Under all circumstances, you can view Cristo Blanco from many places around the city!
+The enormous statue may give associations to the Cristo Redentor in Rio de Janeiro!

-In the evening of Day 6 you may want to catch an overnight bus towards Lake Titicaca and Puno (make reservations for it beforehand!).
-During the night it will take you through the Andean landscape right up to the highest navigable lake in the world, Lake Titicaca!
+On the evening of Day 6, you may want to catch an overnight bus towards Lake Titicaca and Puno (make reservations for it beforehand!).
+During the night, it will take you through the Andean landscape right up to the highest navigable lake in the world, Lake Titicaca!

-(In case you had more days to spend in the Cusco area, you might additionally decide to go on a day tour to the the Rainbow Mountain before your onward journey.)
+(If you had more days to spend in the Cusco area, you might additionally decide to go on a day tour to Rainbow Mountain before your onward journey.)

 ‘Things to Do in Peru – Where to Travel – Itinerary 8 Days’

-Lake Titicaca is located at a much higher elevation, namely at 3,812 m (12,507 ft), than Cusco at ‘only’ 3,400 m (11,200 ft).
-One of the real unique things about Titicaca is the existence of a people, the Uros people, who have literally lived on the lake for hundreds of years.
-They are the native people of Peru and Bolivia, and in the Inca era they had to flee from their usual homes and establish themselves in totora reed communities on the Lake Titicaca.
+Lake Titicaca is at a much higher elevation, namely at 3,812 m (12,507 ft), than Cusco at ‘only’ 3,400 m (11,200 ft).
+One of the unique things about Titicaca is the existence of the Uros people, literally living on the lake for hundreds of years.
+They are the native people of Peru and Bolivia.
+In the Inca era, they had to flee their homes and establish themselves in totora reed communities on Lake Titicaca.

-Since then the floating reed islands have been the permanent homes for the Uros population, and there are currently more than a hundred reed islets!
+Since then, the floating reed islands have been the permanent homes for the Uros population, and there are currently more than a hundred reed islets!
 The residents still live in traditional reed houses and use canoe-shaped reed boats to get around on the lake.
-Anyway, they are also to some extent influenced by the modern world and have included some modern technology and materials in their way of life.
+Nevertheless, they are also influenced by the modern world and have included some modern technology and materials in their way of life.

-If you for instance travel with Bolivia Hop or Peru Hop, you can buy a tour to the islands through them, and it is coordinated with the arrival/departure time in/from Puno.
+If you, for instance, travel with Bolivia Hop or Peru Hop, you can buy a tour of the islands through them, coordinated with the arrival/departure time in/from Puno.
 Read more about Lake Titicaca: Call at the Lake Titicaca Floating Islands and the Uros People

-You will have to decide whether to return from directly to Lima from Puno (by bus or by plane) and end your trip with Puno/Lake Titicaca being your last destination, or whether to continue your trip from Puno.
+You must decide whether to return directly to Lima from Puno (by bus or plane) and end your trip with Puno/Lake Titicaca as your last destination or continue from Puno.
 You may plan to continue towards La Paz.
-In that case you can continue by bus via Copacabana, Bolivia, this being a convenient stopover.
-In Copacabana you can enjoy Lake Titicaca from the Bolivian side and take a tour to Isla del Sol, which is considered the birthplace of the Inca legend.
+In that case, you can continue by bus via Copacabana, Bolivia, a convenient stopover.
+In Copacabana, you can enjoy Lake Titicaca from the Bolivian side and take a tour to Isla del Sol, the birthplace of the Inca legend.
 Another option (in case you have more than 8 days in Peru) is to continue to Arequipa, Colca Canyon and the Nazca Lines.

 Get more inspiration for Copacabana and La Paz: By bus Cusco – Copacabana – La Paz